Not dishing the dirt – book review of French Dirt

 French Dirt raised some interesting language issues.
 Those that particularly struck me related to American English and the way words translate from French to English.

 The title French Dirt bothers me a little.
 It’s just a niggle.
 Americans use the word “dirt” in a much more expansive way than in British English.
 For example, I wouldn’t say “I knelt down in the dirt …” but an American would quite happily say this.
-I would be more likely to say “in the earth” or “on the ground”.
+I would be more likely to say “on the ground”.
 Before I read it, I thought perhaps it was a bit of wordplay, for example, about gardening but also “dishing the dirt” on French village life.
 But not much dirt, if any, was dished.
 In fact, the author was very interested in his neighbours and their way of life.
 Far be it from me to suggest an alternative title though!

 There were other issues that may be of interest to seasoned gardeners.
 The author was always being advised to “grate” the earth.
 The French word was “gratter”.
 This was necessary so that the water could seep through clayey soil to the roots: “If I didn’t, the sun would turn the ground into a serving plate.”
 The author would “grate” the earth by working it with a hand shovel, turning it over.
 Is “grating” really the right word?
-It gave me a mental picture of someone slapping clods of soil against the side of a cheese grater; an odd, messy and senseless task.
+It gave me a mental picture of someone slapping clods of soil against the side of a cheese grater: an odd, messy and senseless task.
 I’ve looked up “gratter” today in a French-English dictionary and found “scrape, scratch”.

 The author contributed to some village tasks, such as pruning the vineplants.
 The word for the job he did was “epamprer” which his dictionary defined simply as “to prune”.
 However, what he did was much more specific: the lopping off, by hand, of small leaves and branches from the trunks of the plants.
 He seemed to suggest that a more precise word was needed.
 My ancient French-English dictionary defines it as “to strip off leaves”.
 I suppose a general language dictionary may not be very specific about horticultural terms, but it makes me wonder if there is such a thing as a gardening dictionary to describe in detail what gardening terms mean.
 These are concepts taught by word of mouth, more often than not.